nric/ProximalPolicyOptimizationContinuousKeras/README.md

 The most complete explenation and also part of the code (i.e. Memory Class) is from the open ai spinning up project: https://spinningup.openai.com/en/latest/algorithms/ppo.html

-I did NOT test this, there might be errors.
+I did NOT test this in depth.
+There might be errors.
 In a first attempt, the best score was somewhere around -70 for bipedap-walker which seems to show some leraning but not great learning.

 TODO / Next steps: